 "After the Summer Mission with Cru, I saw maturing in my daughter's faith.
 I can see that she is developing her faith in a way so that she can provide better guidance to other people.
 She is living her faith in everyday life as a result of a Summer Mission."

 We are excited that your son or daughter is considering taking part in a Summer Mission with Cru.
-We firmly believe that this is one of the best things a college student can do with his or her summer.
+We firmly believe that this is one of the best things a college or high school student can do with his or her summer.
 These students are given a rare opportunity to develop skills, leadership abilities and character traits that will become part of the foundation of who they will be for a lifetime.

 We desire that you be informed about our Summer Mission trips and what they involve.
 We support you, both as a parent and in your role as a guide and guardian of your child.
 We encourage you to explore the information on this site and contact us with any questions or concerns you may have.